API Reference

 To cancel the payment from the client side, the client just has to close the connection to the PIN Pad.

-The messages to and from the PIN Pad are JSON-formatted as described below.
+The messages to and from the PIN Pad are JSON-formatted as described in the following sections.

 Request testing can be performed using: